alkodrimuhfaris/test-qlue/README.md

 <h1 align="center">Dashboard App for Table, Chart and Map</h1>

-eSea Indonesia Landing Page, intuitive and great user experience with responsive display on desktop/pc and phone/tablet
+Dashboard App with table and chart visualisation and map with places API by google, intuitive and great user experience with responsive display on desktop/pc and phone/tablet

 ## Built with
 [![React Native](https://img.shields.io/badge/React_Native-0.63.3-blue.svg?style=rounded-square)](https://reactnative.dev/)